alireza787b/SkyTest/README.md

     ```bash
     python run.py
     ```
-    The application will be available at `http://localhost:5000/`.
+    The application will be available at `http://localhost:5562` (or whatever port defined in the `config.py`).

 ## Configuration